generalustelaru/ophir-2d/README.md

 Work in progress.

 - The game is playable but has no lobby (a server supports only one session at a time).
-- No db.
-Nothing is saved, nothing is safe.
+- Barebones persistence.
+Nothing is saved except the last session.
-- The game is missing "Specialists" (variable players powers).
+- The game is currently getting "Specialists" (variable players powers).
 - The interface language not yet standardized and missing quality of life features (incl. animations, transitions, tooltips, FTUE screens).

 Try it out